In the Circumstance of a Fire – Plan Ahead and Prepare

 - Portable Heaters: Not under any circumstance should you allow a portable heater neglected, and keep flammable or combustible objects three feet away from the heater.
 It’s also crucial for your portable heater to have the proper safety features.
 For example, it turning off when it tips over.

 - Smoking: Smoking outside is the best method to avoid a home fire from taking place.
 It’s imperative to not smoke inside if someone in the property is on oxygen since it is highly combustible.
 If you smoke inside, don’t smoke in bed and while drowsy and have ashtrays with tall walls.

 - Children: Teach your children that fire is not something to play with, and be sure to keep your lighters and matches in a spot that’s out of sight and out of reach.

-- Cooking: It’s vital to be observant in the kitchen and to not ignore cooking food alone.
-Always have someone there to monitor what’s going on.
+- Cooking: It’s crucial to be aware in the kitchen and to not ignore cooking food alone.
+Without exception have somebody there to keep an eye on everything going on.

 - Appliances and Electrical: Shredded cords and damaged plugs could easily start a home fire, so be sure to check your appliances regularly for any problems.
 Additionally, check up on your light switches since if they’re hot, they have to be changed.